 Mitigating circumstances notices to examiners (MCE)

 If you believe your performance in assessment has been seriously affected by circumstances related to COVID-19 and/or serious personal circumstances such as acute serious illness, chronic illness (including mental health conditions) bereavement etc. you can submit a mitigating circumstances notice to your examiners (MCE) either directly or via your college or your department if you are a non-matriculated student.

 Submitting an MCE

 Before submitting your notice you can seek advice from your college office or your department if you don’t have a college.
-You should carefully read the guidance for students on the Consideration of mitigating circumstances by examiners.
 For technical instructions on submitting an MCE notice please refer to the Student self service manual, page 54.

 - You should submit a statement in support of your MCE to explain in a clear and concise manner how your performance in assessment has been impacted (either in the box provided or as an attachment) along with supporting evidence.
 Evidence could include – medical certificates or letters, statements from college officers or tutors, statements from a counsellor or other support person.
 Any additional information should be uploaded as supporting documentation (2MB file limit per document).
 Please make sure that any supporting documentation submitted with your notice is not password protected as this will prevent your notice from being processed.

 - The examiners will consider your mitigating circumstances and any supporting documentation.

 - You will be able to view the outcome of your MCE via the results screen in Student Self Service when your year outcome has been released.

 - Concerns about the conduct of university exams - raise concerns with your senior tutor.